 Our compassionate staff build a warm, friendly, safe place for the Pajaro Valley community to access resources that offer stability and hope for the future.
 La Manzana Community Resources is part of the Community Bridges family of programs.
 (Para Español, desplácese hacia abajo y en el icono de Google seleccione "Spanish."
 La información estara traducida a partir de allí.)

-We offer bi-lingual advocacy, helping our community access resources and set goals to address issues of housing, employment, healthcare, disability, insurance, immigration, counseling, education, substance abuse recovery, domestic violence prevention, and child care.
+We seek to meet the needs of families through bi-lingual, bi-cultural support on both a long and short-term basis.
+Our drop-in advocacy support aims to help our community access resources and set goals to address issues such as housing, employment, healthcare, disability, insurance, immigration, counseling, education, substance abuse recovery, domestic violence prevention, and child care.

 We offer classes in Spanish and English literacy, including graduation certificates for elementary and secondary education.
 Partnering with the Mexican Consulate to offer the Plaza Comunitaria curriculum, literacy classes are taught weekly to participants who have not had an opportunity to learn to read or write in Spanish or English.
 We also hold a yearly literacy event which includes book give-a-ways and family activities.